DamesMakingGames/manual/manual/cmte-membership-support.md

 This committee is governed by the joint [Terms of Reference](/manual/joint-terms-of-reference).

+# Meetings

+This committee meets on the **2nd Tuesday of every month**

 # Current Members

 - **Chair:** Kaitlin Tremblay
-- **Members:** Meagan Byrne, Natalie Zina Walschots, & Santo Aveiro-Ojeda
+- **Members:** Meagan Byrne, Natalie Zina Walschots, Len Predko, Sebastian Pines, Tabby Rose, Santo Aveiro-Ojeda

 # Responsibilities